pterodactyl/documentation/community/config/eggs/creating_a_custom_image.md

 The most important part of this process is to create the [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) that will be used by the Daemon.
 Due to heavy restrictions on server containers, you must setup this file in a specific manner.

-In most images we try to use a [Debian based OS](https://www.debian.org) as much as possible for our images.
+We try to use a [Debian based OS](https://www.debian.org) as much as possible for our images

 ```bash
 FROM        --platform=$TARGETOS/$TARGETARCH eclipse-temurin:17-jdk-jammy